 There are a variety of accommodation options available during the Goa Carnival, including hotels, guesthouses, homestays, vacation rentals, campsites, backpackers hostels, and farmhouses.

 Four days.
-On February 18th, Panaji, the capital city of Goa, will host a grand parade to kick off the four-day carnival.
+From 14th February to 17th February, Panaji, the capital city of Goa, will host a grand parade to kick off the four-day carnival.